 6. Automation will ease the burden of caregivers

 Technology platforms and various software are allowing home care agencies to better manage caregivers and provide improved service to seniors.
 Both family and professional caregivers will leverage apps and tools to monitor seniors and ease the burden of caregiving.
 Caregiving agencies will leverage robots and other technology that makes it easier for staff to bend and lift.
-Low supply of skilled caregivers, coupled with the high demand for these services as the world’s population ages, will promote automation in senior living homes.
+The low supply of skilled caregivers, coupled with the high demand for these services as the world’s population ages, will promote automation in senior living homes.

 7. Assisted living communities will become more person-centric